 - Free run - continuously outputs vectors without using a Trigger channel.

 - Single shot - outputs only at first trigger

-- Trigger channel - defines the channel for triggering the shots.
+Trigger channel - defines the channel for triggering the time vectors.
 We can output many different channels (defined on the left upper side, but the trigger channel can be only one for all).

-- Show history - defines if the outputs are ‘single value’ channels (only outputs the newest data) or if the entire history is put into async time history channels.
-‘Show history’ should be used if you want derived math functions like FFT to be calculated based on the scope math trigger times.
+Full history - defines if the outputs are ‘single value’ channels (only outputs the newest data) or if the entire history is put into async time history channels.
+‘Full history’ should be used if you want derived math functions like FFT to be calculated based on the scope math trigger times.